Rent Control in Orange, NJ

 Frequently Asked Questions

-Does Orange City, NJ have rent control?
+Does Orange, NJ have rent control?

-Yes, Orange City has a local rent control ordinance that limits how much landlords can raise rent annually.
+Yes, Orange has a local rent control ordinance that limits how much landlords can raise rent annually.
 The current cap is 5.0% per year.

 You can use the RentCheckMe address checker to get an initial assessment.
-For official confirmation, contact the Orange City Rent Control Board or check their website.
+For official confirmation, contact the Orange Rent Control Board or check their website.

-Get notified when rent laws change in Orange City
+Get notified when rent laws change in Orange

 We'll email you if the rent cap, coverage rules, or tenant protections change — no spam, unsubscribe any time.